maufl/fosp-specification/topics.markdown

   * Message forwarding
 * Discovery

-# Open questions
+# Open questions and tasks
-* Auhtentication methods and registration possibilities.
+* Authentication methods and registration possibilities.
+* Groups
+  * How are they stored
+  * How are they addressed
+* null and undefined are the same
+* Is DELETE recursive?
+* Finalize ABNF
+* Describe owner and groups in ACL policies
 * Name connection negotiation: Discover/Connect/Info
-* Layout for group configuration must be defined
+* Add examples